vcoppe/warehouse-4.0/README.md

 Simulation:
 - Different types of mobiles: speed, restricted access (space and time)
+- Buffers at docks and between zones dedicated to forklifts/robots
 - Battery of shuttles and charging zone
 - Cross-docking